 Leave the credit cards at home and only spend as much cash as you have allotted in your budget.
 This is the best way to stay in your holiday spending budget.
 If you don’t have the cash, you can’t afford it.

 There may be less expensive gifts that can be just as meaningful as store-bought items.
 Consider these alternatives:

 Handmade gifts such as crafts, baked goods or music playlists.

 Instead of giving gifts to friends, arrange a potluck dinner or dessert gathering.
 You’ll be surprised at how many people will appreciate the money savings and the time together.

 Secret Santa: Ask the adult relatives in your family to buy one big gift for a select person rather than everyone buying gifts for everyone else.
-Each person chooses a name out of a hat and buys a gift only for that person.
+Each person chooses a name out of a hat and buys only one gift.

 [Any reference to a specific company, commercial product, process or service does not constitute or imply an endorsement of recommendation by Smart About Money.]